Giarre

 Giarre (Giarri) is a comune (municipality) in the Metropolitan City of Catania, Sicily.
 The town is located about 275 km southeast of Palermo and around 30 km north of Catania.

 Geography

 Giarre is bounded by the municipalities of Acireale, Mascali, Milo, Riposto, Sant'Alfio, Santa Venerina and Zafferana Etnea.
 It forms a conurbation with the coastal town of Riposto.

 History

-Some historians suppose that the ancient Greek city of Kallipolis was situated in the same territory of the present-day town of Giarre, but nowadays there is no relevant proof of it.
+Some historians suppose that the ancient Greek city of Kallipolis was situated in the same territory as the present-day town of Giarre, but nowadays there is no relevant proof of it.

-Since the late 16th century until 1815 Giarre was a village of the county of Mascali.
+From the late 16th century until 1815 Giarre was a village of the county of Mascali.

 During the fascist era Giarre was joined to Riposto under the name of Jonia, but separated again in 1945.

+Giarre was the site of the Giarre murder in 1980.

 Main sights

 The neo-classical cathedral, begun in 1794, is dedicated to the Spaniard St. Isidore, patron of Madrid.